Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Rehab programmes are a vital part of peroneal muscular atrophy treatment.

-Stretches: particularly for the calf muscles and Achilles tendon should be done daily to prevent muscle contractures
+Stretches: particularly for the calf muscles and Achilles tendon should be done daily to prevent muscle contractures from developing

 General fitness programmes also help to reduce fatigue from the extra effort required for movement.
 Low impact activities such as cycling and swimming are recommended to limit the force put through the joints.